Become a PIP Mentor

 What does the training involve?

 Peer mentors (PIPs) attend a 2.5 hour weekly seminar (required) in the Spring semester.
 They learn skills related to peer counseling and assisting students in social and academic development.
-They also learn LGBTQ+ history and meet leaders on campus.
+They also learn about LGBTQ+ history, identities and meet resource department leaders on campus.
 The training seminar is required to be a mentor.

 What makes a mentor a good fit for this program?

-- Commitment to facilitate the academic, personal, and social development of new LGBTQ+ students.
+• Commitment to facilitate the academic, personal, and social development of new students.

-- Willingness to explore and challenge own belief systems and stereotypes.
+• Willingness to explore, understand, and challenge own belief systems.

-- Has completed at least one semester at SJSU and plans to enroll in the Spring and Fall of 2025.
+• Have completed at least one semester at SJSU and plan to enroll in the Spring 2026 AND Fall of 2026.

 What benefits do mentors receive?

-- Meet and network with faculty and staff who are LGBTQ+ identified or allies.
+• Meet and network with faculty and staff who are identify along the sexual and gender diverse spectrum or allies.

-- Training in numerous areas, including: interpersonal communication skills, active listening skills, LGBTQ+ identity development, LGBTQ+ history and political movements, intersectional identities and experiences for LGBTQ+ students (including but not limited to: race, ethnicity, gender, sexuality, religion/spirituality, ability, body image, etc.), cross-cultural communication skills, campus and community resources (including field trips), and time management, stress management.
+• Receive training in numerous areas centering identities related to gender and sexuality, including: interpersonal communication skills, active listening skills, identity development, history and political movements, experiences of intersectional identities, cross-cultural communication skills, campus and community resources (including field trips), and time management, stress management.

 Where can I learn more?